-You can download a PDF of all the mountain bike trails in the area here.
+You can find a full list of mountain bike loops in the area here.

 If you've ever fancied trying your hand at this sport, or if you are quite the pro, the Golf Club Clervaux set amongst the forests of Eselborn has an 18-hole course suitable for both beginners and the experienced golfer.

 It also has a driving range with 40 open and 12 covered tees, a putting green, a practise bunker, and a 3-hole training course.
 You can hire clubs, trolleys and electric golf carts on the premises, which also include a 22-room hotel where you can use your government vouchers if you still haven’t spent them.

 Places to stay overnight